rkuma183/wilsonmar.github.io/_posts/2017-08-29-devsecops-perftest.md

 To ensure quality at speed, Agile software developers are increasingly required to include in each sprint automated performance status in their <a target="_blank" href="http://www.scaledagileframework.com/system-demo/">System Demo  presentations</a>.

 ## Who Should Attend
-This course is for anyone new to DevOps.
-No specific prerequisites are assumed, and all technical concepts are explained; however, attendees are expected to have some software and agile knowledge or experience.
-This course is for testers, programmers, business analysts, and managers who need to see first-hand how DevOps works.
+This course is for anyone new to DevOps but experienced with information technology and software development.
+No specific prerequisites are assumed, and all technical concepts are explained;  This course is for testers, programmers, business analysts, and managers who need to see first-hand how DevOps works.

 ## Editions of the course
 There are several editions of this class: